 Android Wear is an ageing beast and, despite some welcome tweaks in its 28 months of existence, it's essentially the same OS that Google announced way back in March 2014 .
 To put that timeframe into perspective, that was around the time that the Samsung Gear 2 went on sale (five new Samsung smartwatches have since launched, each with an OS more shiny than the last) and the original Apple Watch was over a year away from going on sale.

 Android Wear in-depth

-- Android Wear 2.0: Ultimate guide to the updateThe new features heading to your Android Wear device
+- Android Wear 2.0: Ultimate guide to the updateUpdated: Everything you need to know about Google's new OS

 - Android Wear missing manual super guideEverything you were too afraid to ask about your new smartwatch

 - Best Android Wear watch faces to download nowChange up your smartwatch with one of these fun watch faces

 - The best Android Wear smartwatchOur top picks from an ever growing group of Google-powered wearables

 - Top Android Wear appsSupercharge your wrist with this selection of must-have apps

 Android Wear 2.0 was all set to change that though.
 I wrote an op-ed back in July about how the double whammy of the rumoured Nexus smartwatches and Wear 2.0 would save the day for Google's smartwatch ecosystem.